KY-max07/WhatsApp-Message-Scheduler/README.md

 - A Twilio account with a verified WhatsApp sender number
 - Twilio Account SID and Auth Token
-- Python installed on your system
+- Python is installed on your system
 - Required dependencies installed

 ## Installation